 UC Davis Arboretum Trail: Davis

 Nestled in the heart of the UC campus, the Arboretum Trail provides a tranquil haven within the lively college town of Davis.
 The scenic, three-mile trail loops through the UC Davis Arboretum and alongside the Putah Creek and connecting pond.
 With its 100 acres of gardens, the Arboretum is teeming with flora and fauna, including 31,000 trees and plants.
 Among the unique attractions are a Redwood grove, a Native American Contemplative Garden, and an Australian plant collection.
 The trail accommodates all skill levels, and is great for walking, running, and road biking.
 The Arboretum is free and open seven days a week, year-round.
-To get there, take the train to the Davis Station, which is just over half a mile from the eastern entrance to the Arboretum.
+To get to the trail, take the train to the Davis Station, which is just over half a mile from the eastern entrance to the Arboretum.
 Follow 1st St. west from the station, turn left onto the pathway that begins at the E St. intersection, and continue along this pathway until you reach the Arboretum.

 San Tomas Aquino Creek Trail: Santa Clara

 Completed in 2009, the San Tomas Aquino Creek (STA) Trail runs through Santa Clara along the creek with the same name.
-This paved, multi-use trail is just under eight miles total, and provides spacious lanes for safe travel in both directions.
+This paved, multi-use trail is just under eight miles total and provides spacious lanes for safe travel in both directions.
 With protection from adjacent roadways by barriers, the trail is perfect for bicyclists, runners, walkers, and rollerbladers.
 Its flat terrain makes it appropriate for all levels of fitness.
 Everyone will enjoy the beauty of the surrounding natural scenery and landscaping.
-The trail is also a major commuter route and feeder to the San Francisco Bay Trail, and can be accessed from the Santa Clara-Great America Station.
+The trail is also a major commuter route and feeder to the San Francisco Bay Trail and can be accessed from the Santa Clara-Great America Station.
 To get there from the station, head West on Stars and Stripes Dr. and past the north side of the Tasman Parking Garage and south side of the Santa Clara Golf and Tennis club.
 This route leads to a bridge connecting to the trail.

 American River Parkway: Sacramento